unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 ## Method-specific Identifier ##

-A `unik` DID identifies a UNIK, a Non Fungible Token (NFT) from the **uns.network** that represent a human-readable identifier, called a @unikname.
+A `unik` DID identifies a UNIK, a Non Fungible Token (NFT) from the **uns.network** that represents a human-readable identifier, called a @unikname.
 As such, this method uses the unik-id, the primary key of said NFT, as its identifier.

 The difference between the three concepts (UNIK, @unikname, and unik-id) is specified in the table below.
 The terms are used somewhat interchangeably in the reminder of this specification.